Check out the pros & cons of food trucks, trailers, and stalls to decide which is your best option

 - Mobility – Unlike food trucks, Food trailers do not have engines which means they need to be towed from A to B. This means you have to hitch, move, and unhitch the trailer to another vehicle every time you want to move to another location.
 Reverse parking can also be an absolute nightmare, which some traders (including me) can attest to.

 - Storage costs – Like a food truck, you can’t leave a food trailer on the side of the road for safety and legal reasons which means food trailers need to be stored in a safe and secure place.
 Again this is going to incur additional costs which you need to factor into your operating costs.

-- Set-up & Breakdown – Food trailers can take more time and effort to both setup and breakdown than food trucks as it takes additional time to manoeuvre the trailer into a space, unhitch it and then hitch it onto a vehicle and manoeuvre it out of three space when you leave.
+- Set-up & Breakdown – Food trailers can take more time and effort to both set up and breakdown than food trucks as it takes additional time to maneuver the trailer into a space, unhitch it and then hitch it onto a vehicle and maneuver it out of three spaces when you leave.

 Key Facts: Food trailers